kingwyf87/GTBiol3600/Readme.md

 # GTBiol3600
-Georgia Tech BIOL 3600: Mathematical Models in Biology
+Georgia Tech BIOL 3600: Intro Evolutionary Biology

 You can follow the below instructions to run Julia notebook files online: